Tracking black hole kicks from gravitational wave observations

 \paragraph*{\textbf{Introduction}}

-The detection of gravitational waves (GWs) from binary black holes (BBHs) by the Advanced LIGO \cite{TheLIGOScientific:2014jea} and Virgo \cite{TheVirgo:2014hva} detectors has opened the long anticipated era of GW astronomy \cite{Abbott:2016blz,Abbott:2016nmj,PhysRevLett.118.221101,Abbott:2017oio,Abbott:2017gyy}.
-With LIGO soon entering its third observation run with improved sensitivity \cite{Aasi:2013wya,advLIGOcurves} the detection of BBH signals will not only become routine but increase in strength.
+The detection of gravitational waves (GWs) from coalescing binary black holes (BBHs) by the Advanced LIGO \cite{TheLIGOScientific:2014jea} and Virgo \cite{TheVirgo:2014hva} detectors has opened the long anticipated era of GW astronomy \cite{Abbott:2016blz,Abbott:2016nmj,PhysRevLett.118.221101,Abbott:2017oio,Abbott:2017gyy}.
+With LIGO soon entering its third observation run with improved sensitivity \cite{Aasi:2013wya,advLIGOcurves} it is expected that BBH detections will not only become more frequent but also louder.
 This will improve studies on the astrophysical distribution and origin of BBHs~\cite{TheLIGOScientific:2016htt,Farr:2017uvj} and enhance tests of General Relativity (GR) \cite{TheLIGOScientific:2016src,PhysRevX.6.041015,PhysRevLett.118.221101}.
-GR predicts that gravitational waves carry linear momentum away from the source; however no measurement of this feature has yet been performed.
-In this letter we propose and demonstrate a simple method to infer the amount of net gravitational wave linear momentum emitted by BBHs via the measurement of the recoil velocity (or \textit{kick}) of the remnant black hole (BH) \cite{Gonzalez:2006md,Brugmann:2007zj,Lousto:2007db,Lousto:2011kp,Healy:2008js}.\\
+GR predicts that gravitational waves carry linear momentum away from the source \cite{Misner:1974qy,Bekenstein:1973zz,Ruiz:2007yx}; however no measurement of this feature has yet been performed.
+In this letter we propose and demonstrate a simple method to prove the existence of a net emission of gravitational wave linear momentum emitted by BBHs via the measurement of the recoil velocity (or \textit{kick}) of the remnant black hole (BH) relative to the observer\cite{Gonzalez:2006md,Brugmann:2007zj,Lousto:2007db,Lousto:2011kp,Healy:2008js}.\\